LemonLamo/PFE/discussions/4 - Architecture.md

 Here we find services geared towards health practitioners.
 Some services can be ommitted depending on the nature of the healthcare providing facility:

-- **Users management service:** used to manage authorised users and their roles & permissions.
+- **Personnel management service:** used to manage authorised users.
+- **Roles & permissions service:** used to manage authorised users.
 - **Rooms & Beds management service:** used to manage assigned rooms & beds.
 - **Medications stock service:** used to manage medications stock information.
 - **Hospitalizations service**